Bhargavoza1/cuda_neural_network/README.md

 # Neural networks from scratch in CUDA C++

 In this project, I tried to make performance similar to PyTorch. but there is still a long way to go.
+I was using rtx 4070ti gpu in my local computer.

 # Algo that I have written in this project.